Water wheel: North America

 Water wheels were used to power sawmills, grist mills and for other purposes during development of the United States.
 The 40 ft diameter water wheel at McCoy, Colorado, built in 1922, is a surviving one out of many which lifted water for irrigation out of the Colorado River.

 Two early improvements were suspension wheels and rim gearing.
 Suspension wheels are constructed in the same manner as a bicycle wheel, the rim being supported under tension from the hub- this led to larger lighter wheels than the former design where the heavy spokes were under compression.
 Rim-gearing entailed adding a notched wheel to the rim or shroud of the wheel.
 A stub gear engaged the rim-gear and took the power into the mill using an independent line shaft.
 This removed the rotative stress from the axle which could thus be lighter, and also allowed more flexibility in the location of the power train.
 The shaft rotation was geared up from that of the wheel which led to less power loss.
 An example of this design pioneered by Thomas Hewes and refined by William Armstrong Fairburn can be seen at the 1849 restored wheel at the Portland Basin Canal Warehouse.

-Somewhat related were fish wheels used in the American Northwest and Alaska, which lifted salmon out of the flow of rivers.